 How your restaurant is laid out can also have a profound effect on the efficiency of your customer service.
 Having an outdoor patio, a party room, or the right mix of table set-ups for your typical customer is key.
 You don’t want a room full of four-tops when most of your clientele are parties of two.
 It’s leaving a significant amount of money on the table.

 All of these purchases and renovations cost money, and Rewards Network is here to help with restaurant financing that’s flexible to the ebb and flow of your business.
-Explore our merchant cash advance products today to see how we can increase your restaurant sales and help you take on challenges head first — and succeed.
+Explore our marketing and financing programs today to see how we can increase your restaurant sales and help you take on challenges head first — and succeed.

 *U.S. Commerce Department report, April 2015.